wsaada19/block-splat/README.md

 [Older gameplay footage](https://x.com/AdonisOnX/status/1886064643870773467)

 ![Boost image](/screenshots/boosts.png)
+All 3 boosts are depicted in the image above.

 ## Classes

 There are 4 classes to choose from to encourage variety in gameplay, easily move between them by pressing 1, 2, 3, or 4 or press e to open the class selection menu:
 - Runner: Colors blocks by running around the map!
+(1)
-- Grenader: Area control with heavy knockback but harder to aim
+- Grenader: Area control with heavy knockback but harder to aim (2)
 - Sniper: Long range, fast bullets, but a small spray radius.
 Good for sniping players from a distance.
+(3)
-- Slingshot: Spray shots, higher stamina cost lower knockback but best class for quick coloring
+- Slingshot: Spray shots, higher stamina cost lower knockback but best class for quick coloring (4)

 ## Installation